Calbabreaker/yacpm/README.md

 example, `master` will be converted to `3f786850e387550fdab836ed7e6dc881de23001b` but not `+master`.
 If the version is an empty string yacpm will use the default branch of the repository which will then be converted and saved as a commit.
-Setting the version to just `+` will write `+` plus the default branch in yacpm.json and setting `++` will use the default branch without saving the default branch.
+Setting the version to just `+` will write `+` plus the default branch and setting `++` will use the default branch without saving the default branch.

 Now add this to the top level CMakeLists.txt: